RetroPie/RetroPie-Docs/docs/RetroArch-Configuration.md

     /opt/retropie/configs/SYSTEMNAME/retroarch.cfg

 Here, SYSTEMNAME is atari2600, snes, etc..
-All settings in these files will overwrite the corresponding global setting.
+All settings in these files will overwrite the corresponding global setting as long as they are placed **above** the #includeconfig line.

 These configurations are used when starting a rom for a specific system.
 The individually used commands for starting a single rom can be found in the settings file of Emulation Station